MoSadri/Thesis_2023/README.md

-We use the "berkeley_speech_dataset.csv" to create various three different scenarios to observe the effectiveness of this speech classifier program.
+We use the "berkeley_speech_dataset.csv" to create three different scenarios to observe the effectiveness of this speech classifier program.
 1. Scenario 1: csv files with tweets targeting mostly black
 1. Scenario 2: csv files with tweets targeting mostly women
 1. Scenario 3: csv files with tweets targeting a balanced group (including black, women and LGBT group)

 > [!NOTE]
 > Different scenarios can be created by setting different numbers when running the program "generate_group_csv.py".
-Here are our configuration:
+Here are our configurations:

 | Scenario                  | Configuration                |
 | :------------------------  | :--------------------------- |